 a stranger, a drink, a proposition.

 A young man strides into the bar, sun-kissed skin glowing beneath the dim lights, dark hair slightly messy in a way that feels effortless rather than careless.
-The top button of his shirt hangs undone, revealing just enough to draw attention without seeming intentional.
+The top button of his shirt is undone, revealing just enough to draw attention without seeming intentional.

 The kind that shifts the atmosphere the second someone walks into a room.
 The kind that pulls eyes toward him without him even trying.
 Even the woman seated across the room - clearly in the middle of a date - can’t help but stare.